Wolandgrin/inbhome/README.md

 inBank automation assessment ReadMe.
-This automation scenario implements few automated tests checking http://pn.com.ua webpage.
+This project implements few automated tests checking some functionality on the http://demo.testfire.net webpage.
 Automation is very basic and written on Java with help of Cucumber, Maven and Selenide.

 How to launch